 In 2006, the United Nations established this second weekend of May to focus world attention on the migratory bird populations of the world and their international flyways.

-From this year forward, the campaign will be known as World Migratory Bird Day.
-Major events will organize biannually, on the second Saturdays in May and in October.
+The World Migratory Bird Day initiative organizes and launches major events biannually, on the second Saturdays in May and in October.
 Through exchanges of information from people within and between the world’s flyways, we can communicate and learn from each other, across borders, within and between the world’s three major flyways to increase the level of awareness about the threats that birds are facing.

 The Three Major Flyways